-Prospective controlled trials comparing allogeneic hematopoietic stem cell transplantation from Allogeneic Matched Related Bone Marrow Hematopoietic Stem Cells (MRD-BM), Allogeneic Matched Unrelated Bone Marrow Hematopoietic Stem Cells (MUD-BM), Allogeneic Matched Sibling Bone Marrow Hematopoietic Stem Cells (MSD-BMT), Peripheral Blood Hematopoietic Stem Cells (PBHSC), Umbilical Cord Blood Hematopoietic Stem Cells (UCBHSC) with each other using A conditioning regimen which can be either myeloablative or non-myeloablative or both.
+Prospective controlled trials comparing HSCT from allogeneic matched related donor (MRD-BMT), allogeneic matched unrelated bone marrow donor (MUD-BM), allogeneic matched sibling bone marrow donor (MSD-BMT), peripheral blood hematopoietic stem cells (PBHSC), umbilical cord blood (UCBHSC) with each other using various conditioning regimens.
+Conditioning regimens included are myeloablative, non-myeloablative or both.

 Data collection and analysis

 Two review authors independently screened studies and had planned to extract data and assess risk of bias using standard Cochrane Collaboration methodologies.
-We included trials that included patients from Pesaro Risk Classification 1, 2 and 3 because most of the patients in the trials were classified according to Pesaro Risk Classification, irrespective of the comorbodities that the patients were having at the time of intervention.
+We included studies on patients with a Pesaro Risk Classification 1, 2 and 3 since most were classified irrespective of associated comorbodities at the time of intervention.
 Trials were included only once in the analysis using the most updated data.
-Interventions that were assessed include BMT(MRD-BM and MUD-BM and MSD-BMT grouped together as OTHER BMT), PBHSCT and UCBHSCT.
+Interventions that were assessed include BMT(MRD-BMT and MUD-BMT and MSD-BMT grouped together as Other BMT), PBHSCT and UCBHSCT.

-Data Extraction
+Data Extraction and Quality Assessment

-{Agency for Healthcare Research and Quality, #741;Chang, 2011 #9}Two reviewers independently extracted data from included trials (A.D and A.N).
-In case of any disagreement between the 2 reviewers, a third reviewer extracted the data (S.A).
+Two reviewers (A.D and A.N), using prespecified eligibility criteria, examined each article; disagreements on inclusion or exclusion were resolved by discussion or by a third reviewer (S.A).
+For included studies, data describing the study population, interventions, outcomes, quality and applicability were abstracted by a trained reviewer and confirmed by a second reviewer.
+Study quality was summarized as good, fair or poor after evaluating: adequacy of randomization and allocation concealment, comparability of groups at baseline, blinding, completeness of followup and differential loss to followup, whether incomplete data were addressed appropriately, validity of outcome measures, and conflicts of interest. {Agency for Healthcare Research and Quality, #741;Chang, 2011 #9}

 Risk of Bias Assessment

-Because the different trial arms were not randomized and prospectively controlled, various characteristics may not be well balanced and may carry a potential for bias.
-Thus, trials that fulfilled the review inclusion criteria were assessed for methodological quality by 2 reviewers (A.F, A.N and A.D).
-Not reporting of any of the items was considered ashigh risk for bias.
+To avoid risk of bias, all trials that fulfilled the review inclusion criteria were assessed for methodological quality by 3 reviewers (A.F, A.N and A.D).
+Failure to report of any of the items was considered as a high risk for bias.
 Since our study included prospective controlled trials, we did not asses the methods used for sequence generation, allocation sequence concealment, blinding, and exclusions from analysis by using standard methods as recommended in the Cochrane Handbook [8,9].We did not consider any violation of ITT as an important risk of bias domain for prospective controlled trials .

 The second step was to assess the following domains: